 The Deaf/Hard of Hearing (DHH) Program serves individuals who are deaf or hard of hearing from 0 to 22 years old, whose hearing loss ranges from mild to profound.
 The program offers a continuum of services that is based on student need and responds to communication preferences.
 Students are enrolled in regular education or special education classrooms and receive DHH services in conjunction with their instruction.
 Itinerant DHH teachers travel from school to school to provide services for individual students.

 Early Start/Infant Toddler

 Stanislaus County Office of Education and Valley Mountain Regional Center work in collaboration to provide services to children ages birth-2 years old in the natural environment.
 Families whose infants or toddlers have developmental delay or disabilities, or are at risk for developmental delay or disabilities may qualify for early intervention services.
 If you have any questions or concerns regarding the development progress of your child and would like information regarding a possible referral or assessment, please contact The Station at Valley Mountain Regional Center at (209) 529-2626.

 The Vision Department at SCOE provides services and learning resources for students from 0 to 22 years old who meet the eligibility criteria for visual impairment (VI).
 VI support may range from daily intervention for students with intense needs such as Braille users or students with very low vision that need enlarged materials on a monthly consultation.
 A wide variety of adaptive equipment and support is available for individuals with visual impairments.
 This equipment can range from high-tech devices such as computers that produce Braille to low-tech solutions like a classroom white board to provide appropriate contrast.
 The VI staff will work with teachers, staff and student to recommend and obtain adaptive equipment and to teach them how to use it.

-Health Services and Special Programs Administrative Staff:
+Health Services and DIS Programs Administrative Staff:

 Tamara Cervantes, Principal/Program Director